|

 What is a fact?
 In science, facts are collected.
 Is a book

 a fact?
-Is it a big or little fact?
+Is it a big or is it a little fact?
 Is the book a smaller

-fact than the earth which is a larger fact.
+fact than the size of the earth which is a larger fact?
 If the book is

-brown, is that a brown fact?
-If facts don't have size, shape,
+brown, does that fact make it a brown fact?
+If facts don't have size,

-and color, then in what manner do they exist in the world?
-And
+shape, or color, then do they actually exist in the world?
+And, if not,

 6. The search for principles which underlie phenomena. |

 flowers bunched together?
-If I turn on a computer, does one
+Or consider when I turn on a computer, is this

 7. Theory building from these principles. |